Today’s Short Story: Stephen King’s “One for the Road”

 Dread Central broke the news last week that “One for the Road” is being developed as a short film.
 This gave me incentive enough to make “One for the Road” my short story read and write-up for today.
 The story is strong, but flawed.
 The opening is straightforward enough: in one of The Lot’s neighboring towns, a desperate man comes barging into a bar just before closing time.
 A blizzard rages outside, and the man, an out-of-towner who had underestimated the Maine winter, has accidentally run his car into a snowbank–wife and daughter still inside–near Salem’s Lot.
 The man thinks the biggest danger to his family is the unforgiving cold, but the two older locals know better.
 There’s a reason why the Lot was abandoned, after all, and why people who venture into it tend to go missing.

 “One for the Road” does a good job of selling the recent history of Salem’s Lot effectively.
 Even if you’ve never read the novel, you’ll have a clear enough idea about what transpired within it to understand the threat faced by the protagonists of this short story.
 The idea of living within short driving distance of a town known to have been overrun by vampires, a limited but unknown number of which may still be lingering there, is chilling.
 And I’m an unabashed sucker for a horror story set in snowy conditions.
 Top all of that with a no-frills premise and you can understand why I would call this a solid micro-sequel to my favorite Stephen King novel.

-Still, if nothing else, the simplicity of the story keeps it moving briskly enough to give little time for significant missteps.
+Still, the overall directness of the story keeps it moving briskly enough to give little time for significant missteps.
 When the seemingly doomed impromptu rescue mission gets underway and the vampires start making their presence known, dread and the sense of inevitability become all that matter or exist in the story.
 Things escalate quickly, and the vampires in Jerusalem’s Lot are once again shown to be deceptive, gluttonous monsters.